raifcoonjah/Saturn-startpage/README.md

 ## Installation
-<bold>Firefox users: </bold> This method will make use of the manifest.json file to build a extention for firefox instead of changing firefox config files.
+<b>Firefox users: </b> This method will make use of the manifest.json file to build a extention for firefox instead of changing firefox config files.

-<bold>Chrome: </bold> Follow the steps <a href="#For Chrome/edge/Chromium users" title="Chrome">here</a>, you need to build anything.
+<b>Chrome: </b> Follow the steps <a href="#For Chrome/edge/Chromium users" title="Chrome">here</a>, you need to build anything.

 ## Steps:
 1. Download all the files.